Sinchiguano/Ms-Thesis-CVUT/README.md

 * Interface the robot with a terminal computer by executing the following launch file: roslaunch yumipy yumi_arms.launch

 * Execute publishingTF.py in order to command the robot movement.

-* Execute the following python file: camera_robotCAL_real.py or camera_robotCAL_astra.py, depend on the camera to be calibrated, with this module a transform from the calibration target to the camera starts publishing into the ROS network
+* Execute the following python file:

+    camera_robotCAL_real.py or camera_robotCAL_astra.py, depend on the camera to be calibrated.
+A transform from the calibration target to the camera starts publishing into the ROS network

-* And execute the listeningTF.py in order to retrieve the transformation of the camera relative to the robot frame.
+* Finally, execute the listeningTF.py in order to retrieve the transformation of the camera relative to the robot frame.

 * If you wish, run Rviz in order to see the tf tree.